IPX8 Waterproof Rating Explained

 From the consumer’s point of view, things are even clearer.
 Some devices, smartphones especially, have become integral parts of our lives and we don’t want them to get damaged.
 Some people are practically glued to their phones and have all kinds of important personal data saved on it.
 Losing such an important device can be devastating.
 And that’s why we are buying devices that are more resistant to different conditions, devices that are weather-resistant, sweat-resistant, splash-proof, or waterproof.

-At this point, we would like to make a small digression and discuss different terms used by the manufacturers to describe the water-resistance and waterproofness of their products, especially waterproof headphones/earbuds and waterproof speakers.
+At this point, we would like to make a small digression and discuss different terms used by the manufacturers to describe the water-resistance and waterproofness of their products, especially waterproof earbuds/headphones and waterproof speakers.
 All the odd words used to describe the level of protection against water ingress mean nothing if there’s no IPX rating to support the manufacturer’s claims.
 So, if a manufacturer claims that its earbuds/headphones are ‘sweat-resistant’ or that its Bluetooth speaker is ‘weather-proof’, and you can’t find any IPX rating, you can assume that their devices are not tested and there’s nothing to confirm those claims.
 Also, if the IPX rating is written with a hyphen or with a space between the number and the IPX, don’t trust those ratings.
 The only correct way to write an IPX rating is like this – IPX8.
 If you see something like IPX 8 or IPX-8, you can assume that a device is not waterproof.

 Generally speaking, IPX4 speakers are advertised as splash-proof and weather-resistant, IPX4 headphones/earbuds are also advertised as sweat-resistant, IPX5 and IPX6 devices are advertised as water-resistant, and devices with IPX7 and IPX8 waterproof rating are considered waterproof.
 IPX8 devices can even be used underwater, but not indefinitely.